Jayjay-lv/Encryption-Project/Miles_standups.md

 Refresh on how to style by looking at past codes.

 I have to make seperate pages for the breadcrumb to work.

+## Daily Report 2019-05-06

+Continued with breadcrumb

+Look at more implements

+No blockers